Does StockX Actually Sell Fake Sneakers?

 In order to understand whether or not people are actually receiving fake shoes, we have to start with the verification process.

-- Construction: With checklists of 100+ data points, our authenticators are better equipped than anyone to ensure a product’s authenticity.
+- Construction: Authenticators employ checklists with 100+ data points, adept at confirming a product’s authenticity.

-- Advanced Technology: We use machine learning to aid our authenticators in catching every minor detail.
+- Advanced Technology: Machine learning assists authenticators in scrutinizing every minor detail.

-It’s not surprising that StockX would only have positive things to say about their verification process because they would never portray themselves as untrustworthy.
+It’s expected that StockX would highlight positive aspects of their verification process, as they wouldn’t present themselves as untrustworthy.

 u/Front-Experience-826 (September 26th, 2020)